Pengboi/hackerNews/README.md

 # hackernews.py

 Please find below steps on how to get you up and running, with an overview of libraries used and why they were employed within the solution.
+This project focuses on taking 'n' amount of articles (where 'n' is determined by user input) from [Hacker News](https://news.ycombinator.com/news) and parsing this data into a valid JSON string.
 Enjoy!

 ## Installation